-Thought Primers: The purpose of Thought primers is two-fold: one, to explore your thoughts about a topic BEFORE you watch the week's video lecture; two, to explore and share with your classmates ideas, questions, or responses that come up DURING or AFTER you watch the week's video lecture.
-Each Thought Primer receives credit as follows: 1 point for your written responses to the question(s) I've posed to you before the video lecture; 1 point for any ideas, questions, or responses you post to the course discussion board after you watch the video lecture.
+Thought Primers: The purpose of Thought primers is two-fold: one, to explore your thoughts about a topic BEFORE you watch the week's lectures; two, to explore and share with your classmates ideas, questions, or responses that come up DURING or AFTER you watch the week's lectures.
+Each Thought Primer receives credit as follows: 1 point for your written responses to the question(s) I've posed to you before the lecture; 1 point for any ideas, questions, or responses you post to the course discussion board after you watch the video lecture.
+Discussion board posts will close for comments at the end of each week, so you need to be sure to participate in the Canvas discussions during the week they are active in order to receive credit.